Five Tips On How To Stop Obsessing Over a Crush by Toni Hoy

-It Happens to the Best of Us
+It Happens To The Best Of Us

-- Have a Good Cry
+Have A Good Cry

 It's normal to feel a sense of loss and other negative emotions when moving on from someone you cared about, even if they didn't feel the same way.
 Let yourself feel those emotions, cry them out, and then get ready to get back out there.

-- Surround Yourself With Friends and Family
+Surround Yourself With Friends And Family

-Healthier Relationships With BetterHelp
+Healthier Relationships With Professional Help

 "Sabrina is helping me so much through my breakup, and I am so excited for her to help me along my journey of self-love and discovery.
 Thank you for helping me detangle my inner problems and guiding me to the end of each and every string!"